JeffVallyath/geometry-of-endorsement/README.md

 Controlled context pairs differ in exactly one relation.
 For example, the original context might say that Alice supports a proposal and the changed context says that Alice opposes it.
 That change has consequences across several later questions.
 Questions about Alice’s support should flip, complementary questions should move consistently, paraphrases should agree, and unrelated relations should remain stable.

-In Gemma, rank-one steering could reliably hit the requested direct-answer margin while failing this broader consequence test.
-These measured margin hits did not satisfy the full frozen strong-target requirements; the direction fitted to the matched setting also failed qualification.
-Moving the full activation toward the state produced by the genuinely changed context recovered far more of the expected pattern.
-Replacing the activation with the natural changed-context state recovered almost all of it.
+In Gemma, an edit calibrated on the direct question could move that answer while still failing to reproduce the broader consequences of actually changing the relation.
+We first thought the edit might be failing because it was too simple, but making it higher-dimensional did not fix the problem.
+What ended up helping much more was tailoring the edit to the specific question being asked, which suggested the harder problem was making one reusable change that still works across future questions.

-The same direct answer can therefore be reached through internal changes with very different downstream consequences.
+This changed the interpretation of the earlier result.
+The harder problem was carrying one semantic change across future questions.
+Since the question-matched intervention already uses information about the question being asked, the next step was to construct an edit before those future questions were known.

 Llama could not support the same comparison because its natural changed-context reference was unstable across equivalent wordings.
 That reference failure limits the comparison to Gemma rather than counting as an editing failure.